headzoo/surf/README.md

 agent.Comments = []string{"WOW64", "x64"}
 browser.UserAgent = agent.Create()
 ```
 The agent package has an internal database for many different versions of many different browsers.
-See the [API documentation](https://github.com/headzoo/surf/tree/master/docs) for more information.
+See the [agent package API documentation](http://godoc.org/github.com/headzoo/surf/agent) for more information.

 ### Credits